-Although produces batter result, AC welder comes with some cons that are as follows;
+Although produces batter results, AC welder comes with some cons that are as follows;

 - There are chances that AC welding may lose the arc.
 Due to current fluctuation, the arc is needed to restart manually.
 This procedure produces a break in the smooth welding that may be weakened.

-- Production of spatter is increased and more time is needed to get the work finish.
+- Production of spatter is increased and more time is needed to get the work finished.

 - Smoothness is less.